 Ukraine Is an R&D Hub

-You can be sure that Ukraine is far from a high-risk zone (when it comes to outsourcing) because several multinational tech giants continue to operate over 100 R&D centers across the country.
+You can be sure that Ukraine is far from a high-risk zone (when it comes to software development outsourcing) because several multinational tech giants continue to operate over 100 R&D centers across the country.

 Some of the companies include the following: